-An intraductal papilloma (or more specifically solitary intraductal papilloma of the breast) is a benign breast lesion.
-They are the most common of intraductal mass lesions of the breast.
+Intraductal papilloma (or more specifically solitary intraductal papilloma of the breast) is a benign breast lesion.
+Papillomas are the most common intraductal mass lesions of the breast.

 Most typically occur in women in their late reproductive or post-menopausal years (with a average age at presentation of 48 years).

 Patients typically report a bloody or clear (serosanguinous) nipple discharge of less than 6 months duration.
 The bloody nipple discharge is thought to be due to twisting of the papilloma on its fibrovascular pedicle, leading to necrosis, ischaemia, and intra ductal bleeding.

 Intra ductal papillomas are broadly classified into central and peripheral types with central ones usually being solitary and subareolar in location within a major duct, whilst peripheral types tending to be multiple within the terminal duct lobular unit.